AppLovin Corporation Class A Common Stock

 Market Dynamics:

-• Technology Disruption: Rapid technological change in advertising and mobile gaming, including AI advancements, requires continuous adaptation and resource allocation to avoid obsolescence.
+- Technology Disruption: Rapid technological change in the advertising ecosystem, including AI development, requires continuous adaptation and innovation.
+Failure to adapt or allocate resources effectively to emerging technologies could adversely affect the business.

-• Customer Concentration: Revenue concentration in the mobile app ecosystem and reliance on a limited number of third-party distribution platforms (Apple App Store, Google Play Store, Facebook) poses a risk if these relationships deteriorate or policies change.
+- Customer Concentration: While no single customer accounts for over 10% of revenue, the business is concentrated in the mobile app ecosystem, particularly mobile gaming, and relies on a limited number of third-party distribution platforms (Apple App Store, Google Play Store, Meta).

 Operational & Execution Risks